 97. Send Long Form Sales Letters

 As everyone is swinging towards digital, going an old school route can make you stand out and get people to take notice of your firm.
-Long form sales letters which are targeted towards your ideal prospects give you the chance to get in front of the right people without having to wait for them to come to you.
+Long-form sales letters targeted towards your ideal prospects give you the chance to get in front of the right people without having to wait for them to come to you.

 Hosting a meetup is an easy way to get a room full of people together who are all interested in your subject matter.
-Best yet, websites like Meetup can take care of a lot of the events marketing and logistics for you.
+Best yet, websites like Meetup can take care of many of the events marketing and logistics for you.

 99. Speak at Events